-Demi Lovato Mourns The Loss Of Her Beloved Grandfather Perry
+Demi Lovato Mourns The Loss Of Her Beloved Grandfather Perry Hart

-Demi Lovato publicly mourned the loss of her beloved grandfather, Perry, on Instagram with a tribute to his life and legacy on the social media sharing site.
-The singer expressed her sorrow by posting a slideshow of four images as well as a lengthy statement honoring her grandfather.
-She explained to her 86.3 million followers said Perry had been sick for some time and can now “rest easy” in the photo’s caption.
+Demi Lovato publicly mourned the loss of her beloved grandfather, Perry Hart, on Instagram with a tribute to his life and legacy on the social media sharing site.
+The singer expressed her sorrow by posting a slideshow of four images as well as a lengthy statement honoring him.
+She explained to her 86.3 million followers that Perry had been sick for some time and can now “rest easy” in the photo’s caption.

-The singer stated on July 1 that she woke up to the news that Perry had passed.
+The singer stated on July 1 that she woke up to the news that her grandfather had passed.
 She said she was “relieved” he was out of pain and explained that due to the coronavirus pandemic, her family would not be able to say goodbye with a proper funeral right now.
 They will likely celebrate his life at a later date.

 Demi then spoke of her family patriarch’s ability to spread God’s word as a preacher and felt honored to listen to him speak up regarding his beliefs.